arvigeus/AZ-204/Questions/App Service.md

 - [ ] A method for handling user interface glitches in cloud-based applications.

 Answer: A technique to handle temporary service interruptions by implementing smart retry/back-off logic, possibly using circuit breakers.

 ---

+Question: You are managing a web application hosted on an Azure Web App.
+The application is expected to experience a significant increase in traffic soon.
+You are tasked with configuring auto-scaling for the web app.
+The requirement is to scale out when the CPU usage goes above 85% for a period of 10 minutes and to scale in when the CPU usage drops below 70%.
+Which two Azure CLI commands would you use to set up the required auto-scaling rules?

+- [x] `az monitor autoscale rule create -g ResourceGroup --resource WebAppName --autoscale-name AutoScaleName --scale out 1 --condition "Percentage CPU > 85 avg 10m"`
+- [ ] `az webapp autoscale rule create -g ResourceGroup --resource WebAppName --autoscale-name AutoScaleName --scale out 1 --condition "Percentage CPU > 85 avg 10m"`
+- [x] `az monitor autoscale rule create -g ResourceGroup --resource WebAppName --autoscale-name AutoScaleName --scale in 1 --condition "Percentage CPU < 70 avg 10m"`
+- [ ] `az webapp autoscale rule create -g ResourceGroup --resource WebAppName --autoscale-name AutoScaleName --scale in 1 --condition "Percentage CPU < 70 avg 10m"`

+Answer: `az monitor autoscale rule create`, not `az webapp autoscale rule create`

+---

+Question: To utilize Application Insights Profiler in an Azure Web App, which configuration must be enabled?

+- [ ] Cross-Origin Resource Sharing (CORS)
+- [x] Always On Feature
+- [ ] Identity Activation
+- [ ] Custom Domain Configuration

+Answer: The "Always On" setting is required to enable Application Insights Profiler for an Azure Web App.
+This setting keeps the app loaded even when there's no incoming traffic, allowing the profiler to collect data effectively.

+---

+Question: Your organization has a web app deployed on Azure using the D1 App Service Plan.
+You are tasked with setting up the infrastructure to automatically scale when CPU utilization hits 85%, while also keeping costs low.
+Which of the following actions should you take to meet these objectives?
+Select four options.

+- [ ] Activate autoscaling for the Web App
+- [ ] Set up a scaling condition
+- [x] Switch the web app to the Standard App Service Plan
+- [ ] Upgrade the web app to the Premium App Service Plan
+- [ ] Establish a scaling rule

+Answer: The D1 App Service Plan is a Shared Service Plan, which doesn't support autoscaling.
+Therefore, you would need to switch the web app to the Standard App Service Plan.

+---